pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## Why this works
-- body naturally overcompensate (hormesis) to repair / build-up itself
+- The body naturally overcompensates (via  hormesis) to repair / build-up itself.
-- people can behave in ways that override their emotions
+- People can behave in ways that override their emotions.

 ## Implications
 - growth even from "volatile" times